5 Tips to Help You Save on Tenant Insurance

-Some tenants believe—wrongly—that they’re insured under their owner’s policy.
-To cover the value of your possessions (take a quick inventory—the total value may surprise you!) and your third party liability (what would you do if you inadvertently flooded your neighbour’s apartment?), you need tenant insurance.
+Some tenants believe—wrongly—that they’re insured under their landlord’s policy.
+To cover the value of your possessions (take a quick inventory—the total value may surprise you!) and your third party liability (what would you do if you inadvertently flooded your neighbor’s apartment?), you need tenant insurance.
 Of course, necessary or not, everyone wants to save on their insurance premium.
 Here are a few ways to do just that.

 The best way to save on tenant insurance is simply to shop around.
 By asking for quotes from different insurers, you’ll be able to see what kinds of coverage are out there and compare.
 That way you can pick the policy that’s right for you, at the right price!

 Bundling your tenant and car insurance is a great way to unlock additional savings.
 Most insurers will throw in extra benefits and guarantees if you bundle your home and auto insurance.
 Plus, doing business with just one insurer will make your life that much easier if you have questions or need to make changes.

 Being proactive about home security has the added benefit of bringing down the cost of your insurance.
 Insurance companies offer a discount when you install an alarm system—especially if it’s connected to an operating center.
 Thinking about getting a water‑leak detector?
 Good idea!
 It’s pretty simple stuff, really: by securing your home, you multiply your chances of saving.

 Increasing your deductible can be a good way to save on your monthly tenant insurance payment.
 Of course, you need to make sure that in the case of a loss, you have the means to pay your premium.
 Before you raise your premium, be sure to do that math: how much will you save and how much would you be able to pay if you have to make a claim?